-I will have 2 UGreen DXP8800 Pluses.
+I will have 4 UGreen DXP8800+.
 Each NAS will benefit the other.
 The servers will act as a backup to each other.
 Each of the 2 servers will be located opposite of each other, and the systems will synchronize every hour to make sure there is minimal chance of loss.
 In example, one storage server will be at the 3 Story Building, and the other will be located at the 4 Story Building.
 While not ideal for backup locations, it is the best I can do with for now.
 If I was to acquire another location that is more suited, then I will consider that solution.
 Each server will have the same specs, and will cost almost $11,000 for each system.

 The System